ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

          identity_file="/root/.ssh/id_rsa"                    \
          port="srv3-d9" action="off"                          \
   op monitor interval=10s

+location fence_vm_srv1-avoids-srv1 fence_vm_srv1 -inf: srv1
+location fence_vm_srv2-avoids-srv2 fence_vm_srv2 -inf: srv2
 location fence_vm_srv3-avoids-srv3 fence_vm_srv3 -inf: srv3
 EOC
 ~~~

+## Cluster resources

+In this last chapter we create three different resources: `pgsqld`, `pgsql-ha`
+and `pgsql-master-ip`.

+The `pgsqld` defines the properties of a PostgreSQL instance: where it is
+located, where are its binaries, its configuration files, how to montor it, and
+so on.

+The `pgsql-ha` resource controls all the PostgreSQL instances `pgsqld` in your
+cluster, decides where the primary is promoted and where the standbys
+are started.

+The `pgsql-master-ip` resource controls the `pgsql-vip` IP address.
+It is
+started on the node hosting the PostgreSQL master resource.

 Now the fencing is working, we can add all other resources and constraints all
 together in the same time: